 top of page

-Stimming (short for “self-stimulatory behavior”) refers to repetitive movements or sounds that help regulate attention, emotion, or sensory input.
-While often associated with autism, stimming is also incredibly common in ADHD.
+Stimming, short for “self-stimulatory behavior,” refers to repetitive movements or sounds that help regulate attention, emotion, or sensory input.
+While stimming is frequently associated with autism, it is also highly prevalent in ADHD.

 • Leg bouncing